Safer online shopping

 When you buy something from an internet auction site, you are buying from the seller, not the site.
 The seller could be a private individual or a trader - it may not always be possible to tell the difference.

 There are different types of sale available on internet auction sites.
 Some involve bidding auction-style and your rights can be very limited or non-existent.
-Others, for example, 'buy it now' on eBay, aren't auction sales at all and your normal online shopping rights apply where the seller is a trader - including the right to change your mind.
+Others, for example, 'buy it now' on eBay, are not auction sales at all and your normal online shopping rights apply where the seller is a trader - including the right to change your mind.

 Use a site with a payment protection scheme which usually will not release the money until you have received the goods.
 Terms of these schemes can vary so read them before buying.
 Time limits for making a complaint under the protection schemes are often quite short so act quickly.